siegeon/magic.lambda.crypto/README.md

 * __[crypto.rsa.sign]__ - Cryptographically signs a message (provided as value) with the given private **[key]**, optionally using the specified hashing **[algorithm]**, defaulting to SHA256, and returns the signature for your content as value.
 The signature content will be returned as the base64 encoded raw bytes being your signature.
 * __[crypto.rsa.verify]__ - Verifies a previously created RSA signature towards its message (provided as value), with the specified public **[key]**, optionally allowing the caller to provide a hashing **[algorithm]**, defaulting to SHA256.
 The slot will throw an exception if the signature is not matching the message passed in for security reasons.
 * __[crypto.rsa.encrypt]__ - Encrypts the specified message (provided as value) using the specified public **[key]**, and returns the encrypted message as a base64 encoded encrypted message.
 * __[crypto.rsa.decrypt]__ - Decrypts the specified message (provided as value) using the specified private **[key]**, and returns the decrypted message as its original plain text value.
-Assumes the message was base64 encoded, and the original message was some sort of text/string and not binary content.
+Assumes the encrypted message was base64 encoded, and the original message was some sort of text/string and not binary content.

 ## Supported hashing algorithms